kimvcp/ske_shop/README.md

 # SKE Shop

-SKE shop is a ordering system for a product shop which user can order the product and checkout to see the receipt.
+SKE shop is an ordering system for a product shop which user can order the product and checkout to see the receipt.
-Moreover, it provide a tax calculator which calculate differently depending on the location of shop.
+Moreover, it provides a tax calculator which calculate differently depending on the location of the shop.

+## How to use
+As a user, you are the customer of the SKE shop.

+**User interface**

+    __________ WELCOME TO THE SKE SHOP __________

+    Product                               Price
+    [1] Pizza                             250.00
+    [2] Ham                                40.00
+    [3] Steak                             200.00
+    [4] Bread                              20.00

+    [c] Cancel order
+    [e] Review order and checkout

+**Functionality**

+    User can input:

+        [number] to place an order.
+        [c] to cancel order.
+        [e] to review order and checkout.

 ## Design Pattern

 #### Singleton design pattern
     The application can only contain one product catalog for ordering.

 #### Strategy design pattern
     Tax calculator can have many strategies for calculating tax.

 #### Iterator design pattern
     The application requires to maintain different type of collections.

 ## Model-View-Controller
-An architectural pattern commonly used for developing user interfaces that divides an application into three interconnected parts

 #### Model
-Responsible for managing the data of the application

-Product Catalog stores product object.
+    ProductCatalog manages the Product object.
-OrderItem is a product with quantity.
+    OrderItem is a Product with quantity.
-Order store a OrderItem.
+    Order manages the OrderItem.

 #### View

-Presentation of the model in a particular format.
+    ShopView is responsible for displaying a model object in console format.

 #### Controller

-Responds to the user input and performs interactions on the data model objects.
+    ShopController is responsible for handling the user input and performing interactions on the data model objects.

 ## UML Diagram